MarginaliaSearch/MarginaliaSearch/code/features-convert/summary-extraction/readme.md

 1. Identify which part of the document that contains "the text".
 The crux is that the document may be anywhere from 1993 to the present, with era-appropriate formatting.
-Headings may be &lt;center&gt;ed  &lt;font&gt;-tags, or semantic HTML5.
+It may be formatted with &lt;center&gt;ed  &lt;font&gt;-tags, or semantic HTML5.

 2. Identify which part of "the text" best describes the document.